aaravd18/prompt-injection-classifier/README.md

 ## Results

 - **Test Accuracy**: **91.6%**
-- Model demonstrates strong performance in detecting diverse injection styles.
+- We see the model is strong at detecting prompt injections.

 ## 🛠️ Training Details